 • A .catch() method at the end of the chain handles errors from either of the requests.
 If any of the Promises in the chain are rejected, the error will be caught here.

-How To Define Our Promises?
+How to Define Our Promises?

 Defining your own Promises in AngularJS involves using the $q service to create and manage Promises manually.
 This can be useful for scenarios where you need more control over the asynchronous operations, such as custom asynchronous functions, processing data, or integrating with libraries that use Promises.
 Here’s a step-by-step guide on how to define and use your own Promises in AngularJS: